herzog0/public_scripts/README.md

 # telegram_logger

 This is a subset of the script `send_to_telegram`.
-This will works the same, but is intended to just send text to your telegram bot.
+This works the same, but is intended to just send text to your telegram bot.
 It's actually a very useful script.
 (See the dependency section of `send_to_telegram` because there's two more simple steps to configure).

 ## Dependencies